GautamRaj-12/obsidian-git-sync/designs/01_ui_design_fundamentals/01_white_space.md

 ### Number of Components
 - Everything outside of our whitespace can be considered as a component or a micro-component
 - Components will influence how you apply your white space.
 - If you have a phone, and you are seeing a splash page which has just a title and a button, you will be able to have lots of whitespace.
+But suppose we have news type of website.
+It will b
 ![[Pasted image 20240907151506.png]]